Roberts International Airport: Pre-war commercial era

 Similarly, VARIG employed RIA as a stop on its flights between Brazil and Europe, which began in the mid-1960s and lasted at least until the mid-1970s, with various routings including Rio de Janeiro-Monrovia-Rome and Rio-Monrovia-Madrid-Rome.
 VARIG's Flight between Rome and Rio crashed at Monrovia in March 1967, and remains the worst aviation accident in Liberia to this day.

 As with Pan Am, several African flag carriers utilized Robertsfield as a waystation on transatlantic routes.
 As early as 1966, Nigeria Airways began a codeshare cooperation on Pan Am's flights to New York-JFK from Lagos via Monrovia, and in later decades Monrovia remained a stop on its weekly services to New York, at most times utilizing its own McDonnell Douglas DC-10.
 This also included for a time a weekly Monrovia-Port of Spain-Miami flight.
 Until 1983, Air Afrique's DC-10s also stopped at Robertsfield on that airline's Abidjan-Monrovia-Dakar-New York services.
-Likewise, Zambia Airways made two stops per week at RIA on the way to New York-JFK from Lusaka, a service which commenced in April 1988 with a DC-10 and lasted until 1992.
+In April 1988, Zambia Airways commenced service from Lusaka to New York via Monrovia.

 In the past, Roberts Airport was listed as an alternative landing site for NASA's Space Shuttle.